 "Young, Bubbly, and Black: Performing Black Girlhood in Kirsten Childs's The Bubbly Black Girl Sheds Her Chameleon Skin," International Girls Studies Association Conference, Notre Dame, IN, February 2019.

 "'Baby, I am shedding my chameleon skin': Bubbly Black Girl As a Black Feminist Intervention," National Women's Studies Association Conference, Atlanta, GA, November 2018.

-I've Been A Woman, directed by Leticia Ridley.
+I've Been A Woman, directed by Christen Mandracchia.
 Second Season: Cafritz Theatre, University of Maryland, College Park.
 April 2019.

--Page to Stage Festival: Kennedy Center, September 2018.
+-Page to Stage Festival: directed by Leticia Ridley, Kennedy Center, September 2018.

 I Don't, directed by Brian MacDeviit.
 Fearless New Play Festival: Dance Theatre, University of Maryland, College Park, March 2019.